View on GitHub

 About me

-I’m a Java programmer certified by Oracle, here for lifelong learning away from social cliques.
-I’m a programmer by profession and education, and I recently received those international certificates.
+I’m a programmer by profession and education, and I recently received the international certificates.
 Java, architecture and databases are within my area.
 I like to camp at the Baltic Sea when I have a few weeks of free time.
-In real life, I can be either optimistic, fatalistic, or pessimistic; therefore, I’d choose to be a fatalist 🐦🔥.
-I learn foreign languages, and despite knowing both English and German, I know a few sentences in French.
+I learn foreign languages, and despite knowing both English and German, I know more than a few sentences in French.
 I wander through a forest in my free time, notwithstanding the above activities and considerations.

 I spent many of my early years in Kalisz, where I still ride my all-terrain bike, and that’s just for instance.
 I studied Computer Science at the University of Wrocław and at the Wrocław University of Science and Technology.
 Before starting my studies, I graduated from a lyceum in a general education class with French as the second foreign language.
 For several years, I worked as a Java programmer at a company currently called Univio.
 Even more currently and for even more years, I’ve been a senior Java developer working near Wrocław.
-At the risk of repeating myself, I’m now a certified Java programmer.

 To keep the long story short, my professional skills include Java, DevOps, dotCMS, Hibernate, IDE, JavaScript, Perl, Raku, SQL, and Spring.
 By IDE, I mainly mean IntelliJ IDEA and Eclipse, although I also worked with NetBeans.
 I’ve even done a fun project with WebStorm, but either Emacs or Vim should be excluded from the list of IDEs.
 Nevertheless, I used Vim at school and, more recently, Emacs to further educate myself in SML.